fristedt/visgra/notes.md

 Rainbow color map: The rainbow color map tends to hide variation in regions of low contrast and appears less smooth in regions of high contrast making it hard to distinguish between values that are in these regions.

+# Animation

+## Key-Frame (top-down)

+Point in time with fixed loc./rot. of all objects.
+Interpolate between frames to create animation.

+## Inverse Kinematics (bottom-up)

+Join parts, movement given implicit.
+Define constraints for movement.
+No need for locations of different parts.

+## Principle of Anticipation

+Preparation of movement.

+## Movement Path

+Shaped as arc for natural movement.

+# Data Representation

+- Nominal: labeling, it allows us to specify whether an entity is equal or not equal to another entity (in terms of the category).

+- Ordinal: data is ranking, it can be sorted and arranged in order but the size or the difference between data elements cannot be computed.

+- Interval: is measured on a scale in which each position is equidistant, which allows for measuring distance.
+But since the scale has no zero-point, multiplication and division are not possible.

+- Ratio: measured on a scale with a defined zero-point, which allows numbers to be compared as multiples or ratios of one another.